Reporting on hearings

 Information not available:

-- Age of the nurse or midwife
+- Age of the nurse, midwife or nursing associate

-- Address of the nurse or midwife
+- Address of the nurse, midwife or nursing associate

 - Names of vulnerable witnesses or patients

 - Contact details of witnesses, patients or third parties